 Our third concern pertains to the program approach itself.
-The PV appears to be promoting or perhaps even compelling the use of program accounting and budgeting, as well as the costing of government services.
+The PV appears to be promoting or perhaps even compelling the use of program accounting and budgeting.
 For example, you state in paragraph 11a on page x of the PV that "The Statement of Activities should be reported using a 'net program cost' format."
-(I emphasize the word "program" here.)
+(Italics added for emphasis.)
 Although the program approach certainly possesses distinct advantages, many governments prefer accounting and budgeting by line item.
 They believe that the line item approach is better suited to their organizations.
 We feel that the decision to adopt a program approach should be left to the management of the individual government.
 Additionally, to the extent that the reporting model would influence the budgeting practices of governments, we must point out that budgeting issues are beyond the scope of the GASB's authority.

-In essence, we suggest that an operating statement be adopted which is generally similar in format to the present combined statement of revenues, expenditures, and changes in fund balances.
-Furthermore, governments should have far more flexibility in the detailed formatting of their operating statements than appears to be contemplated in the PV.
+In essence, we suggest that an operating statement be adopted which is similar in format to the present combined statement of revenues, expenditures, and changes in fund balances.